malaviya-parth/TOC/Readme.md

-**Closure Properties V.V.I.M.P.**
+- 3-4 Questions from chapter -1
-- 1-2 questions on Closure Properties
+- 1-2 Questions from chapter -2
-- 2-3 questions from Regular Expression
+- 2-3 Questions from chapter -3